unoplatform/uno.extensions/doc/Reference/Markup/Binding101.md

 }
 ```

-Alternatively we may want to reduce the overhead on the binding by only having this fire once to set the Text Property and not be watched for changes for example if we're setting a title or something that doesn't change.
-In this case we can use the `Mode` method to set the binding mode to `OneTime`.
+Alternatively, we may want to reduce the overhead on the binding by only having it apply once to set the `Text` property and not be watched for changes.
+For example, if we're setting a title or something that doesn't change,  we can use the `Mode` method to set the binding mode to `OneTime`.

 ```cs
 public partial class MainPage : Page